 })

-Before directly applying any feature transformation or scaling technique, we need to remember the categorical column: Department and first deal with it.
+Before directly applying any feature transformation techniques or scaling technique, we need to remember the categorical column: Department and first deal with it.
 This is because we cannot scale non-numeric values.

 For that, we 1st create a copy of our dataframe and store the numerical feature names in a list, and their values as well: